 - Offset refers to an adjustment, such as the distance between the tip of the Levelogger and the monitoring well cap or static water level.
 It is recommended that the value of 0.00 be used, as this keeps all subsequent readings relative to the tip of the Levelogger.
 The reference range is -300 m to 5000 m or -1000 to 16,400 ft.

 Readings can be converted to other units using the Data Wizard.

 If you set your Levelogger to record in pressure units (kPa, bar, psi), you can not change the offset or enter an elevation value (in the Data Wizard).
 Only raw pressure readings will be provided.

 There is no Offset input option for the Barologger

 Readings can be corrected or offset with respect to a specific reference elevation or datum for a much wider spectrum of numeric offsets as part of the Data Wizard.

-The LTC Levelogger Edge also has inputs for:
+The Levelogger Gold, Levelogger Junior, and LTC Levelogger Junior also have inputs for: